My First Gun: What Transfer Day Is Really Like For Women Beginners

 I warmed up at 10 feet, moved back to 15, then 20, then 25, then 30, then 35.
 Everything stayed tight.
 Not perfect, I'm three months in, I'm not going to tell you it was perfect, but tight.
 Consistent.
 Center mass, again and again.

-I thanked him and told him it was my first day shooting my own gun.
+"Nice work.
+You're very accurate."
+That's when the range master walked over.
+I told him it was my first day shooting my own gun.
 That I'd just picked it up that morning.
+He looked at it.
+"What kind is it?"
+"Nighthawk."
+"Damn."

 When to Leave the Range, and Why Women Should Trust That Instinct

-A little earlier than planned.
+We left a little earlier than planned.
 Two men set up in the lane next to us, and it became clear quickly that their safety habits weren't where they needed to be.
 The range master handled it, firmly, immediately, the way it should be handled.
 But I've learned that when something feels off at the range, the right move is to finish what's in front of you, make sure your firearm is clear, and go home.
-Situational awareness doesn't stop at the range door it's a full-time habit worth building.

 So that's what we did.
 No drama.
 No announcement.
 Just: magazine empty, gun cleared, case closed, time to leave.

 It was, genuinely, one of the best days I've had in a long time.
 Not because everything went perfectly.
-Because it went honestly, a little nervous, a little proud, a little humbled by two guys who almost ruined the vibe, and one range master who made it worth every penny.
+Because it went honestly: a little nervous, a little proud, a little humbled by two guys who almost ruined the vibe, and one range master who made it worth every penny.

 I'm a student, not an instructor.
 Everything I share reflects my personal experience and ongoing training.
 Always follow the four fundamental safety rules, work with a qualified instructor, and know your local laws.

 Megan Graham is a lifelong competitive athlete and two-time "Best of Boston" award-winning hair colorist with 24 years in the professional beauty industry.
 If you'd told her a few years ago she'd be building a firearms website for women, she would have laughed.
-Her introduction to shooting as an adult wasn't exactly inspiring, wrong gun, overwhelming environment, long time away.
+Her introduction to shooting as an adult wasn't exactly inspiring.
+Wrong gun, overwhelming environment, long time away.
 But when a close friend nudged her back with the right gun, something clicked.
 As a competitive athlete, Megan has always believed confidence comes from preparation and practice.
 That belief led her back to the range.
 And kept her there.